-I learnt the difference between mono and stereo recording, I thought of converting two mono recorded
+I learned the difference between mono and stereo recording, I thought of converting two mono recorded

-audio cassettes into a single stereo cassette, recorded in mono mode using the cassette's LEFT and
+audio cassettes into a single stereo cassette, recorded in mono mode using the cassette LEFT and

 worked and resulted in compacting two cassettes into a single mono cassette.